Loading...

 Stay Hydrated

-Drink plenty of water before and during your meal, which can help with digestion and glucose regulation.
+Drink plenty of water before and after your meals.
+Proper hydration can aid in digestion and help regulate blood sugar levels.

 Physical Activity